 CMC Markets is mostly a Forex and CFD brokerage.
-Or, it does not provide access to real Stocks, unlike some of its major peers such as IG.
+Or, it does not provide access to real Stocks, unlike some of its major stock brokers and CFD brokers.
 Yet, what truly impresses here is the exceptionally wide selection of tradable instruments – more than 9,500, accessed through the broker’s range of trading platforms.

 |Asset Class||CMC Markets||Rating||IC Markets||OANDA|